Ax0l0ti/1st-year/Yr1 Notes/Semester 1/DB & DM/DM/Elements of set theory.md

 E.x.2.
 If $A = \{x| \text{ x is real number }, 0 ≤ x ≤ 1 \}, B = \{x| \text{ x is real number}, 1 ≤ x ≤ 2 \}$, then $A × B$ can be represented as a rectangle on the plane with vertices in points with coordinates: $(0, 1), (0, 2), (1, 1), (1, 2)$.

 ### Sets of Sets
-Sets can server as elements of ther sets. e.g.
+Sets can server as elements of their sets. e.g.
 1. $\{\{\emptyset\} , \{a\}, \{b\},\{a,b\} \}$
 2. $\{\emptyset\}$   --> this a set containing an empty set
 3. $\{\emptyset, \{\emptyset\}\}$